Turning Consumer Trends Into Sales Tips: Delivering the Change Consumers Want

 Sometimes it’s easy to verbally support a cause, but not follow through in a meaningful way.
 Few dispute the environmental advantages of car-pooling.
 Yet the many lone-occupant cars at rush hour suggest that it’s too much trouble.
 In a survey of adults globally, 38% of those 18-29 feel no remorse throwing away clothes that are no longer in style.

 Consumers do place responsibility elsewhere.
 When asked who is most to “blame” for excess consumerism, 38% point to “the media.”
 Another 24% say that “companies” are responsible.
 But no one ever said positive change would be easy.
-And it is clear that most people support policies that make communities and the world safer, cleaner and better.
+And most people support policies that make communities and the world safer, cleaner and better.

-For its part, Ford says it thinks about what’s best for its customers economically, socially and environmentally.
-It seems apparent all of us in business should feel that way – but what does that really mean?
+Ford says it thinks about what’s best for its customers economically, socially and environmentally.
+It seems apparent all of us in business should feel that way—but what does that really mean?

 Know Your Customer’s Mind